AA/PPS 04.01.11 - Clear English Requirements

 PROCEDURES AND RESPONSIBILITIES FOR INSTRUCTIONAL HIRING

-The Texas State Intensive English (TSIE) Program Director, appointed by the Provost, is responsible for monitoring the Coordinating Board approved program that the university provides to meet the purposes described above.
-In the process of overseeing this program, the Program Director will work with a committee of representatives from areas which may include: Faculty Records, Graduate College, TSIE, International Office, Multicultural Student Affairs, Speech Language Hearing Clinic, Testing, Research-Support and Evaluation, and Undergraduate Admissions.
+The Texas State Intensive English (TSIE) program director, appointed by the provost and vice president of Academic Affairs, is responsible for monitoring the Texas Higher Education Coordinating Board-approved program that the university provides to meet the purposes described above.
+In the process of overseeing this program, the program director will consult with representatives from areas, which may include: Faculty and Academic Resources; The Graduate College; TSIE, International Office; Student Diversity and Inclusion; Speech Language Hearing Clinic; Testing, Evaluation, and Measurement Center; and Undergraduate Admissions.

-Individuals being interviewed for an instructional position at Texas State, in any of the categories defined as a “faculty member” in paragraph 2. a above, will be carefully evaluated prior to being hired, to ensure that they possess effective communication skills in the English language.
+Individuals being interviewed for an instructional position at Texas State University, in any of the categories defined as a faculty member herein, will be carefully evaluated prior to being hired to ensure that they possess effective communication skills in the English language.

-Each hiring package submitted for instructional personnel whose primary language is not English should include a passing score report on one of the approved tests of English proficiency as indicated in the Approved Tests of English Proficiency.
+Each hiring packet submitted for instructional personnel whose primary language is not English should include a passing score report on one of the Approved Tests of English Proficiency.
 Individuals who have not completed the test by their hire date must take the test at the first available date.
-Test results must be on file in Faculty Records by the end of the faculty member’s first semester.
+Test results must be on file in Faculty and Academic Resources by the end of the faculty member’s first semester.

-Instructional personnel whose primary language is not English and who fail to achieve a passing score on one of the approved tests on English proficiency as indicated in the Approved Tests of English Proficiency have one year to retake and pass one of the approved tests.
+Instructional personnel whose primary language is not English and who fail to achieve a passing score on one of the Approved Tests of English Proficiency have one year to retake and pass.
 Faculty may participate in the TSIE program to help prepare for the test.
-The Director of the TSIE will review initial test scores as a part of a comprehensive language proficiency assessment and prescribe an improvement program designed to meet the needs of the individual in question.
-An outline of the prescribed program will be signed by the participating faculty member and appropriate chair and then will be submitted to the academic dean for approval.
-Costs associated with taking or retaking the approved test of English proficiency and/or the English proficiency course will be paid by the faculty member.
-See the diagram for clarifying this process.
+The director of TSIE will review initial test scores as a part of a comprehensive language proficiency assessment and prescribe an improvement program designed to meet the needs of the individual in question.
+An outline of the prescribed program will be signed by the participating faculty member and appropriate chair or director and will then be submitted to the academic dean for approval.
+Costs associated with taking or retaking the approved test of English proficiency and the English proficiency course will be paid by the faculty member (see the diagram for clarifying this process).

 PROCEDURES AND RESPONSIBILITIES RELATED TO CURRENT FACULTY

-It is the responsibility of academic deans and chairs/directors to monitor the English proficiency of current faculty and to address deficiencies where there is a need.
-If there is reasonable doubt that the individual is able to effectively express himself/herself in the English language, the chair/director will: 1) conduct a personal interview with the faculty member; 2) interview a representative sample of students from each class or laboratory taught or supervised by that faculty member; and 3) provide the academic dean with a written assessment of the individual’s English language proficiency.
-The chair/director may address the problem through informal measures such as mentoring or visual aids.
+It is the responsibility of academic deans and chairs or directors to monitor the English proficiency of current faculty and to address deficiencies where there is a need.
+If there is reasonable doubt that the individual is able to effectively express himself or herself in the English language, the chair or director will:

-The academic dean, in consultation with the Director of the TSIE and/or the department chair/director, will determine whether the individual should participate in the TSIE program.
-If it is determined that participation is necessary, the TSIE Director will develop the course of instruction following the procedures outlined in paragraph 7.
-Upon successful completion of the program TSIE will submit a notice of successful completion to Faculty Records.
+The academic dean, in consultation with the TSIE program director and the department chair or director, will determine whether the individual should participate in the TSIE program.
+If it is determined that participation is necessary, the TSIE program director will develop the course of instruction following the procedures outlined above.
+Upon successful completion of the program, TSIE will submit a notice of successful completion to Faculty and Academic Resources.

 The appropriate dean may determine that reevaluation and additional prescribed instruction may be necessary in certain cases.

-Refusal by an individual to participate in any assessment of his/her academic English language competency, and/or prescribed instruction, or failure to satisfactorily demonstrate proficiency in the use of the English language as described in this policy, may result in appropriate action being taken by the university.
+Refusal by an individual to participate in any assessment of his or her academic English language competency, and prescribed instruction, or failure to satisfactorily demonstrate proficiency in the use of the English language as described in this policy, may result in appropriate action being taken by the university.

 University policy does not permit discrimination against any person on any basis prohibited by law, including discrimination on the basis of national origin.
-The Provost, deans, department chairs/school directors and the program directors will take such steps as are necessary to avoid discrimination on the basis of national origin in the implementation, operation, and evaluation of this program.
+The provost, deans, department chairs, school directors, and program directors will take such steps as are necessary to avoid discrimination on the basis of national origin in the implementation, operation, and evaluation of this program.

 REVIEWERS OF THIS PPS